American Association for Anatomy

 The American Association for Anatomy (AAA) is an international scientific society of biomedical researchers and educators committed to advancing anatomical science through research, education, and professional development.
-Headquartered in Rockville, Maryland, the association was established in 1888 in Washington, D.C., as the Association of American Anatomists to promote the "advancement of anatomical science."
+Headquartered in Rockville, Maryland, the association was established in 1888 in Washington, D.C., as the Association of American Anatomists to promote the "advancement of anatomical science".
 It was renamed in 1908 as the American Association of Anatomists, before adopting its current name in 2019 to reflect the evolving scope of anatomical science and its interdisciplinary reach.

 In addition to teaching, AAA members conduct research in a broad range of fields, including imaging, cell biology, genetics, molecular development, endocrinology, histology, neuroscience, forensics, microscopy, and physical anthropology.

 History

 The Association of American Anatomists was founded in 1888 with the primary objective of advancing the study and teaching of anatomy in the United States.
-The AAA was organized during a meeting at Georgetown University on the evening of September 17, 1888.
+The AAA was organized during a meeting at Georgetown University the evening of September 17, 1888.
 These founding officers were elected: